vippsas/vipps-recurring-api/vipps-recurring-api-inspiration-howitworks.md

 If you want to give members a discounted subscription fee when they have been subscribed for a long time, you can do this in a couple of ways:

 - Update existing agreements as previous scenario.
 - Use a `FULL_FLEX_CAMPAIGN` to display to the new customers that they will get a better price if they stay subscribed.
+See [full flex campaign](vipps-recurring-api.md#full-flex-campaign) for more details.

-Here is an example of the latter, where they pay 69kr/week until march 1st, then 200kr/month after that:
+Here is an example of the latter, where they pay 69kr/week until March 1st, then 200kr/month after that:

 ```json
 {